 - 8.4.1 The Director may set more than one task to be performed on one flight.
 The tasks will be scored separately, with a winning score of 1000 points before penalties for each task.
-The combination of tasks should aim at the possibility of winning each task independently. - Unless otherwise specified, tasks in a multiple task flight shall be flown in the order indicated in the task data, penalty up to 1000 task points in each task. - When markers are used, dropping the marker(s) of a task as defined in the TDS, indicates the completion of that task and the start of the follow on task, if applicable. - 8.4.4 Competitors missing the MMA or choosing not to drop their marker(s) or when scoring by track points is indicated, are considered flying in the follow on task if they cross the boundary line (area, grid line, arc, etc.) or boundary time of the follow on task. - 8.4.5 If electronic marks are used to determine the transition point from one task to another, then their use is mandatory as specified in Section II and/or the GB. - 8.4.6 Penalties related to the take off will normally be applied in the first task.
+The combination of tasks should aim at the possibility of winning each task independently. - 8.4.2 Unless otherwise specified, tasks in a multiple task flight shall be flown in the order indicated in the task data, penalty up to 1000 task points in each task. - 8.4.3 When markers are used, dropping the marker(s) of a task inside the set MMA indicates the completion of that task and the start of the follow on task, if applicable. - 8.4.4 Competitors missing the MMA or choosing not to drop their marker(s) or when scoring by track points is indicated, are considered flying in the follow on task if they cross the boundary line (area, grid line, arc, etc.) or boundary time of the follow on task. - 8.4.5 If electronic marks are used to determine the transition point from one task to another, then their use is mandatory as specified in Section II and/or the GB. - 8.4.6 Penalties related to the take off will normally be applied in the first task.
 Penalties related to the landing will normally be applied in the last task.
 Other penalties should be applied in the task in which they were incurred unless this is impossible, in which case they will be divided equally over more than one or all tasks. - 8.4.7 If not otherwise stated in the Task Data, the minimum distance from the launch point to a goal/target applies as well to all other goals/targets set by the director on that flight. - 8.4.8 Marker order.
 Unless track points are used, the task data shall specify for each task the marker(s) and/or electronic marks to be used.
 If no competitive advantage is gained, the penalty for releasing the wrong marker or dropping the wrong electronic mark is 25 task points per task.
+If more than the allowed number of physical markers is released in a task, the competitor will be scored by track point.
 If an electronic mark is dropped more than once, the 1st electronic mark in time will be scored.